Medical laboratory technicians play an important role in the practice of modern medicine.

 The Medical Laboratory Technology Associate Degree program is designed to prepare

 graduates to perform laboratory procedures in a variety of settings.
 Career and employment

 opportunities include hospitals, research and reference laboratories, public health

 and veterinary facilities, and environmental and quality assurance laboratories.

-The admission application process for the Summer 2014 start date is now closed.
+The admission for the Summer 2015 MLT Class is now closed.
+The "Mandatory Information

 What It Means to be an MLT